Erigeron sumatrensis

 Erigeron sumatrensis (syn.
-Conyza sumatrensis) is an annual herb probably native to South America, but widely naturalised in tropical and subtropical regions, and regarded as an invasive weed in many places.
+Conyza sumatrensis) is an annual herb probably native to South America, but widely naturalised in tropical and subtropical regions, and regarded as an invasive weed in many places.It is a perennial in the Western Cape of South Africa.

 In the British Isles it is known as Guernsey fleabane.
 Other common names include fleabane, tall fleabane, broad-leaved fleabane, white horseweed, and Sumatran fleabane.

 Description

-When fully grown (in summer or autumn), Erigeron sumatrensis reaches one to two metres in height.
+When fully grown (in summer or autumn), Erigeron sumatrensis reaches 1 to 2 m in height.
 Flowers are white rather than purple-pink.
 Its leaves are like dandelion leaves, but longer, thinner and more like primrose leaves in colour and texture.
 Its seeding heads are like dandelions, but straw coloured and smaller.
 In certain countries the plant has started to exhibit resistance to herbicides.